holoviz-dev/blog/posts/lumen_1.0/index.md

 ## What’s Next

-While Lumen 1.0 is a milestone, but it is not the end of the roadmap.
+While Lumen 1.0 is a major milestone, it is not the end of the roadmap.
 Two major areas of active development are:

 ### Session Persistence and Shared Explorations